Spaceman-Labs/asana-post-commit/README.md

 Then run the following command:

 `% git config --global user.asana-key "MY_ASANA_API_KEY" # (get the api key at http://app.asana.com/-/account_api)`
+`% git config --global user.display-branch-name-in-comment "true/false" ""`

 Then chmod your hooks folder:
 `% chmod 655 .git/hooks`

 Now in your commits, you can write messages like "Tweaked the widget; fixed #1, #2, and #3; references #4 and #5; oh yeah, and closes #6" and the right thing will happen.

-In addition, two variables exist in the post-commit script: display_branch_name (default true) - set to true for displaying the branch name after the repository in the comment. comment_by_branch_task_id (default true) - set to true for checking the branch name for task id.
-The task id must be start with '#' and be in the last part of the name.
-Example for branch name: `%myBranch#1`
+Alternatively, if the branch name ends with '#' followed by the task id then a comment will also be added to the task.
+Example for branch name with task id 1: `%myBranch#1`

 LICENSE
 -------